WP-API/node-wpapi/CONTRIBUTING.md

     Further paragraphs come after blank lines.

     - Bullet points are okay, too

-     - Typically a hyphen or asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary here
+    - Typically a hyphen or asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary

+    If the commit relates to an issue -- and most commits should -- you can reference the issue with "For #X" or "Fixes #X", where X is the number of the github issue.

 #### Commit & Pull Request Process